webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 On windows PCs, simply browsing to a website using Chrome, Edge etc with updated the client trust store with the required certificates.
 Browsing to https://valid-isrgrootx1.letsencrypt.org/ will prompt Windows to include *ISRG Root X1* in it trust store.

+## Other considerations
+### Export Tasks
+If you use Certify The Web to export certificates to pem files etc (for Apache or other servers), the chain you get in the export will correspond which the chain your server is currently building.
+The "Preferred Issuer" setting for the certificate authority will have *no effect*, because Windows is overriding the chain.

 ## Further Troubleshooting
 Further information and troubleshooting steps are here: https://community.certifytheweb.com/t/upcoming-expiry-of-dst-root-ca-x3-and-r3-intermediate-for-lets-encrypt/1480

-While the problem itself relates to and is controlled by Windows and Let's Encrypt, licensed users can contact Certify The Web support if have further related questions and issues they need advice with.
+While the problem itself relates to and is controlled by Windows and Let's Encrypt, licensed users can contact Certify The Web support if they have further related questions and issues they need advice with.